-5.5.1.8 School Leadership Development Programme
+5.5.1.9 School Leadership Development Programme

 The role of Head of a School is vital for the quality of education imparted in the school.
 Realizing the pivotal role of school heads, School Leadership Development Programme (SLDP) has been initiated across all the levels of school education to build and enhance the capacity of school heads on a long term and continuous basis.
-It helps in training the heads of schools to initiate proactive practices for school transformation, rather than merely discharging administrative and managerial responsibilities.
+It helps in training the heads of schools to initiating proactive practices for school transformation, rather than merely discharging administrative and managerial responsibilities.
 The capacity building of school heads is not through conventional models of training that are one-time but through mechanisms of long-term developmental trajectories which help school heads address real life challenges in schools.
-The National Centre for School Leadership (NCSL) has established State Resource Group teams in respective States/UTs to build leadership capacities of school heads.
+The National Centre for School Leadership has established State Resource Group teams in respective States/UTs who have in turn build leadership capacities of school heads.
 In order to reach out to each and every head of school more efficiently the use of technology has been harnessed.
 Now this programme has been designed and made available to all school heads through the Modular Object Oriented Dynamic Learning Environment (MOODLE) platform in the form of Online Programme on School Leadership and Management (PSLM).
-In the context of the SLDP, guidelines developed by NIEPA may be followed for training of both Resource Persons and Head Masters/Principals up to the Senior Secondary level.
+In the context of the School Leadership Development Programme, guidelines developed by NIEPA may be followed for training of both Resource Persons and Head Masters/Principals up to the higher secondary level.

-5.5.1.9 Shaala Siddhi
+5.5.1.10 Shaala Siddhi